PawelWozniak1/CS50_Portfolio_Manager/README.md

 # Portfolio Management Web App

-This project is a web application designed to help users manage their stock portfolios, including functionalities for registering, logging in, checking stock quotes, viewing portfolio value, and executing transactions.
-The app allows users to track their investments, monitor stock prices, and simulate stock trades in a secure environment.

 This project is a web application designed to manage stock portfolios, allowing users to register, login, and track their stock investments.
 Built as part of the **CS50's Introduction to Computer Science** course, the application implements key functionalities for managing a portfolio, such as adding stocks, checking stock prices, and viewing portfolio value.

 ## Features